Charles Stewart Parnell: Divorce crisis

 Parnell's leadership was first put to the test in February 1886, when he forced the candidature of Captain William O'Shea, who had negotiated the Kilmainham Treaty, for a Galway by-election.
 Parnell rode roughshod over his lieutenants Healy, Dillon and O'Brien who were not in favour of O'Shea.
 Galway was the harbinger of the fatal crisis to come.
 O'Shea had separated from his wife Katharine O'Shea, sometime around 1875, but would not divorce her as she was expecting a substantial inheritance.
 Mrs. O'Shea acted as liaison in 1885 with Gladstone during proposals for the First Home Rule Bill.
 Parnell later took up residence with her in Eltham, Kent, in the summer of 1886, and was a known overnight visitor at the O'Shea house in Brockley, Kent.
 When Mrs O'Shea's aunt died in 1889, her money was left in trust.

-On 24 December 1889, Captain O'Shea filed for divorce, citing Parnell as co-respondent, although the case did not come for trial until 15 November 1890.
+On 24 December 1889, Captain O'Shea filed for divorce, citing Parnell as co-respondent, although the case did not come to trial until 15 November 1890.
 The two-day trial revealed that Parnell had been the long-term lover of Mrs. O'Shea and had fathered three of her children.
 Meanwhile, Parnell assured the Irish Party that there was no need to fear the verdict because he would be exonerated.
 During January 1890, resolutions of confidence in his leadership were passed throughout the country.
 Parnell did not contest the divorce action at a hearing on 15 November, to ensure that it would be granted and he could marry Mrs O'Shea, so Captain O'Shea's allegations went unchallenged.
 A divorce decree was granted on 17 November 1890, but Parnell's two surviving children were placed in O'Shea's custody.

 News of the long-standing adultery created a huge public scandal.
 The Irish National League passed a resolution to confirm his leadership.
 The Catholic Church hierarchy in Ireland was shocked by Parnell's immorality and feared that he would wreck the cause of Home Rule.
 Besides the issue of tolerating immorality, the bishops sought to keep control of Irish Catholic politics, and they no longer trusted Parnell as an ally.
 The chief Catholic leader, Archbishop Walsh of Dublin, came under heavy pressure from politicians, his fellow bishops, and Cardinal Manning; Walsh finally declared against Parnell.
 Larkin 1961 says, "For the first time in Irish history, the two dominant forces of Nationalism and Catholicism came to a parting of the ways.

 In England one strong base of Liberal Party support was Nonconformist Protestantism, such as the Methodists; the 'nonconformist conscience' rebelled against having an adulterer play a major role in the Liberal Party.
 Gladstone warned that if Parnell retained the leadership, it would mean the loss of the next election, the end of their alliance, and also of Home Rule.
 With Parnell obdurate, the alliance collapsed in bitterness.